chryzsh/DarthSidious/general/from-network-access-to-domain-admin.md

 **Tools**
 * Nessus
 * Nmap
+* Metasploit

 ## Automatically enumerating the domain

-**Goal: Discover computers, users, groups and GPOs**

-**Method**
-We want to learn as much as possible about the domain.
+**Goal: Discover computers, users, groups and GPOs** We want to learn as much as possible about the domain.
 That means identifying what computers are in the domain, which users and who these belong too.
 There will also be GPOs applied that can be enumerated.
 Certain domains may have several trusts too.
 Bloodhound is a key tool for this step.
+Bloodhound should already have given you a path now.
+A default query in BH is "Shortest path do DA" which should give you a few options, granted the size and/or configuration of the domain.
+If not, however, manual enumeration is needed.

 **Technique**
 * Run Bloodhound collection
 * Look for DA sessions
-* Look for local admin
+* Look for local admin privileges for current user
 * Identify paths to Domain Admin

-Bloodhound should already have given you a path now.
-A default query in BH is "Shortest path do DA" which should give you a few options, granted the size and/or configuration of the domain.
-If not, however, manual enumeration is needed.

 **Tools**
 * Bloodhound